nextcloud/news-updater/README.rst

                             Mode to run the updater in: endless runs the update again after the specified interval, singlerun only executes the update once
+      --php PHP             Path to the PHP binary, e.g. /usr/bin/php7.0, defaults to php